 defeated CF Extremadura to win promotion once again.

-This time under female President, Teresa Rivero, the club stabilised.
+This time, under the female President, Teresa Rivero, the club stabilised.
 Rayo’s most successful season came in 2000–01, when they reached the UEFA Cup quarterfinals, going out only to eventual runners-up Deportivo Alavés, with Kasey Keller keeping goal.
+At the retitled Campo de Fútbol de Vallecas, the team went down in 2002-03, with worse to follow.

-At the retitled Campo de Fútbol de Vallecas the team went down in 2002-03, with worse to follow in 2003-04 as Rayo were relegated to Segunda División B, where they remained until 2007-08 when they won the Group 1 title and then went on to defeat Benidorm and Zamora in the play-offs to win promotion.
+In 2003-04, Rayo were relegated to Segunda División B, where they remained until 2007-08, when they won the Grupo I title and then went on to defeat Benidorm and Zamora in the play-offs to win promotion.
+David Cobeño starred on the return to Segunda División before Rubén Castro found his scoring boots.

-David Cobeño starred on the return to Segunda División prior to Rubén Castro finding his scoring boots.
-José Ramón Sandoval took charge of the side for the 2010-11 as Argentinian striker Emiliano Armenteros slotted away lots of opportunities to send the team back to La Liga, where Michu was a star performer on their return.
+José Ramón Sandoval took charge of the side for the 2010-11 season as Argentinian striker Emiliano Armenteros slotted away lots of opportunities to send the team back to La Liga, where Michu was a star performer on their return.
+Paco Jémez took over team affairs in June 2012, before Alberto Bueno helped his team to a midtable berth in 2014-15 before Rayo were demoted a year later.

+A returning Sandoval replaced Granada-bound Jémez.
 A remarkable 2016-17 would see several comings and goings after years of stability.
-Within a few months of the season started Rubén Baraja was appointed as head coach, lasting himself just three months before Míchel was brought in to lead the side skippered by Roberto Trashorras.
+Within a few months of the season starting, Rubén Baraja was appointed as head coach, lasting just three months before Míchel was brought in to lead the side, skippered by Roberto Trashorras.

 However, the changes worked as Rayo won the Segunda División title in 2017-18 as the front pairing of Raúl de Tomás and Óscar Trejo banged in the goals.
-Paco Jémez returned to oversee team affairs in March 2019 but it was too late to save them from the drop.
+Paco Jémez returned to oversee team affairs in March 2019, but it was too late to save them from the drop.
+The creativity of Adri Embarba nearly took Rayo to the play-offs in 2019-20.

-The creativity of Adri Embarba nearly took Rayo to the play-offs in 2019-20, They didn’t miss out twelve months later as the assists of Álvaro García led to the team defeating Leganés and then Girona to herald yet another return to La Liga under coach Andoni Iraola who arrived at the beginning of the campaign.
+They didn’t miss out twelve months later as the assists of Álvaro García led to the team defeating Leganés and then Girona to herald yet another return to La Liga under coach Andoni Iraola, who arrived at the beginning of the campaign.
+Stability once again paid dividends as Iraola led Vallecano to two consecutive midtable finishes in La Liga.

 My visits

-I had earlier tried to have a look inside Stadio Teresa Rivero when I found myself in the Spanish capital as part of a rail tour of Europe which lasted an exhausting three weeks living on a tight budget.
+I had earlier tried to have a look inside Stadio Teresa Rivero when I found myself in the Spanish capital as part of a rail tour of Europe, which lasted an exhausting three weeks living on a tight budget.
 I set out the day after I'd attended England v Germany, the final game of the old Wembley Stadium.

-On my first day in Madrid after a flight from Gatwick I’d been for a tour of the Bernabeu and then attended the match between Atletico Madrid and Racing Ferrol.
+On my first day in Madrid, after a flight from Gatwick, I’d been for a tour of the Bernabeu and then attended the match between Atletico Madrid and Racing Ferrol.
 I had a day of sightseeing around Madrid in front of me.

 The best view I could find to see inside the stadium on my 2000 visit |